CaesarXVII/Model-Selection-in-High-Dimensions/Readme.txt

 It is given in the spring semester 2018 at the University of Geneva by prof. Maria-Pia Victoria-Feser with Guillaume Blanc and Cesare Miglioli as assistants.

 In this repository all the practicals and projects will be stored for evaluations.

-A change that I do remotely to see the pull option.